 The Japanese social media landscape can be hard to navigate.
 We take a look at the space and give you some top tips for success.

-It’s a well-known fact – Japan has an aging population.
+It’s a well-known fact – Japan has an ageing population.

 Perhaps because of this, the Japanese population is less interested in social media than the rest of the world.
-It has a social media penetration rate of 56%, compared to 66% in the UK and 78% in Hong Kong.
+However, the number of social media users has grown in the past few years, rising to around 113 million users in 2022.

-Even so, Japanese social media still presents many opportunities to engage with your customers on a personal level.
+Japanese social media presents many opportunities to engage with your customers on a personal level.
 And a good place to begin is by understanding the importance of anonymity in Japanese online culture – and its impact on each platform.

 LinkedIn is not very popular in Japan.
 Using it suggests that you’re looking for a new job – and doing this publicly is seen as unprofessional and disrespectful.